In business, the term turnover refers to with several different financial metrics that measure business efficiency and earnings performance.

-For growing companies, or companies shrinking in size, employee headcount at year end may be quite different from the year's average value.
+For companies rapidly growing or shrinking, employee headcount at year end may be quite different from the year's average value.
 Where employee numbers fluctuate significantly during the year, the yearly average yields a better measure of efficiency than the year-end headcount.
-For firms with highly seasonal sales and employee headcounts, "Sales revenue turnover per employee" metrics are better evaluated on a quarterly (or monthly) basis.

 Using Revenues Turnover per Employee Metrics